-Despite the very real and significant possible effects of using ibuprofen during pregnancy, if a woman has already used it and only done so once, the baby will probably be fine.
+Despite the very real and significant possible effects of using ibuprofen during pregnancy, if a woman has already used it and only done so infrequently, the risk will be low.
 The biggest risks of using ibuprofen while pregnant stem from repeated, chronic use throughout pregnancy.
 If it’s something you’re concerned about, speak with your healthcare provider.

-Sometimes if a woman is asking “can you take Motrin while pregnant?” or “can pregnant women take ibuprofen?” their healthcare provider will try and point them in the direction of natural alternatives.
+Sometimes if a woman is asking, “can you take Motrin while pregnant?” or “can pregnant women take ibuprofen?” their healthcare provider will try and point them in the direction of natural alternatives.
 For example, for headaches, backaches or other mild forms of pain, hot or cold compresses or warm baths could be helpful.
 Gentle stretching may also be useful.
-Acupuncture or prenatal massage may be ways to relieve pain without the use of medicine during pregnancy.
+Acupuncture or prenatal massage (performed only by a professional trained in prenatal massage) may be ways to relieve pain without the use of medicine during pregnancy.
 Some medical providers might suggest herbal alternatives to over-the-counter pain medications.
 It’s important never to use an herbal medication or supplement without medical guidance during pregnancy, however.
 Some herbs can cause side effects as serious or more serious during pregnancy than OTC or prescription medications.

 If natural alternatives aren’t effective during pregnancy, other OTC medications are considered safer than ibuprofen.
-Acetaminophen products such as Tylenol may be recommended, but acetaminophen isn’t completely risk-free during pregnancy, so it’s something that should be discussed with a doctor first.
+Acetaminophen products such as Tylenol may be recommended, but acetaminophen isn’t completely risk-free during pregnancy, so it should be discussed with a doctor first.
 For many years acetaminophen was thought to be almost entirely safe during pregnancy.
-In recent years there has been some research linking it to an increased risk of conditions such as asthma and ADHD when it’s used during pregnancy.
-A lot of OTC pain medicines are classified as NSAIDs, so women should be very careful before using anything to ensure that it’s not an NSAID.
-With ibuprofen, it can be shocking to some women that it’s not safe during pregnancy because otherwise it is considered an everyday medicine.
-If you’re concerned about the use of any medicine or substance during pregnancy, always consult with your physician first and foremost.To learn more about drug addiction treatment, and what we do at The Recovery Village, call us now.
+In recent years, some research has linked it to an increased risk of conditions such as ADHD when used during pregnancy.